floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 - BUT: the normal way (`<a></a>`) causes the browser to load from scratch and it would mean we'd lose all our apps state AND kind of make the point of react router redundant!
 - Use `<Link to="/">`: show it's just a `<a>`
 	- literally an <a> with `e.preventDefault()` and running a function which updates the address bar and that browser history object for us!
-- What about if people put random things in the url - it breaks the app!
+- What about if people put random things in the url - in some cases it might break the app entirely, in others it would appear broken because the user would see a white screen/the same screen
 - Use `<Switch>` to get handle 404s
 	- Same as a regular JS switch statement, the last component we put in the switch statement is the default component rendered - so if no other routes match
 	```js